linnkhantpaing/DB_Backup_Script/README.md

 .
 Zips the backup files for efficient storage
 .
 Uploads the backup zip file to a designated GCS bucket .
 Optionally sends an email with the log file attached .
-Deletes backups older than a specified retention period (commented out)
+Deletes backups older than a specified retention period

 Requirements:
 . *Linux/Unix-based* system